 • Present a business plan that is approved by GREAT.

 • Agree to work full-time on the business, while receiving financial assistance.

 • A relatively new business or start-up may apply for assistance.

 • The business may be seasonal, in nature.
 However, the participant must demonstrate that they are devoting their efforts, full-time, to the business.

 • Participants that are in receipt of $5,000 capital assets must meet eligible expenditure guidelines set out by GRETI.
 A capital asset is incurred to purchase goods and services that will remain useful at the end of the project.
 Examples of capital assets are: equipment rental/leasing/purchase (computer, printer, computer software, etc), furniture

-• Team Leader and PSO must ensure that all capital purchases meet the eligible expenditures guidelines set out by GRETI.
-Quotes or receipts must be provided to the PSO to determine eligible expenditures.
+• Team Leader and ETC must ensure that all capital purchases meet the eligible expenditures guidelines set out by GRETI.
+Quotes or receipts must be provided to the ETC to determine eligible expenditures.

 Participants are encouraged to offer a product or service:

 • That a local company uses, on a regular basis.